klargdev/IaC-ERD-Backend/README.md

 > **Note:** This stack is open by default (no authentication or passwords) and is intended for local development or testing only. **Do not use in production as-is!**

+## System Design

+### 3.2 SYSTEM DESIGN

+This section details how we implemented an Infrastructure as Code (IaC) solution using Ansible playbooks to deploy a comprehensive EDR (Endpoint Detection and Response) backend infrastructure with SSH remote access capabilities.
+The system consists of a centralized deployment pipeline that automatically provisions and configures the entire security stack, followed by a remote agent onboarding system that enables seamless endpoint integration.

+### **Core Infrastructure Deployment**
+The Ansible playbook (`site.yml`) orchestrates the deployment of three critical components:

+1. **SSH Server Configuration**: Automatically installs and configures OpenSSH server on both EDR backend and BTWIN-SERVER hosts, enabling secure remote access for system administration and monitoring.

+2. **Elasticsearch Stack**: Deploys Elasticsearch with SSL certificate generation, providing the foundational data storage and search capabilities for security telemetry.

+3. **Kibana**: Installs and configures Kibana with SSL certificates, enabling data visualization and analysis of security events.

+4. **TheHive**: Deploys TheHive with SSL certificate configuration, providing the incident response and case management platform.

+### **Remote Access and Management**
+The system provides secure SSH access to all deployed components:

+- **EDR Backend SSH Access**: Secure SSH connection to the main EDR server for system administration, log monitoring, and service management
+- **BTWIN-SERVER SSH Access**: Remote access to the agent distribution server for configuration updates and monitoring
+- **Automated SSH Configuration**: Ansible automatically configures SSH with security best practices including:
+  - Strong cipher and key exchange algorithms
+  - Proper authentication settings
+  - Secure logging and monitoring
+  - Connection timeout and keepalive settings

+### **BTWIN-SERVER (Betweener) Architecture**
+A custom middleware server (`BTWIN-SERVER`) serves as the central hub for endpoint onboarding and agent distribution:

+- **Web Interface**: Provides a user-friendly web interface for generating unique endpoint onboarding URLs
+- **API Server**: Python-based REST API (`api-server.py`) that handles agent generation requests and manages the onboarding pipeline
+- **Agent Repository**: Centralized storage for EDR agent binaries, configurations, and onboarding scripts
+- **Nginx Integration**: Reverse proxy configuration for secure file distribution and web interface hosting

+### **Remote Installation Pipeline**
+The system implements a sophisticated remote deployment pipeline through the following components:

+1. **Agent Generator Script** (`edr-agent-generator.sh`): Creates unique endpoint IDs and generates platform-specific onboarding scripts (Linux/Windows)

+2. **Configuration Templates**: Dynamically generates endpoint-specific configurations for:
+   - Filebeat (log collection and forwarding)
+   - OpenEDR (endpoint monitoring agent)
+   - Logstash (data processing pipeline)

+3. **Onboarding Scripts**: Platform-specific installation scripts that:
+   - Download official agent binaries from Elastic and OpenEDR repositories
+   - Install and configure Filebeat, Logstash, and OpenEDR agents
+   - Establish secure communication channels to the Elasticsearch backend
+   - Configure real-time telemetry forwarding

+### **Data Flow Architecture**
+The implemented data flow follows this pattern:

+1. **Endpoint Monitoring**: OpenEDR agents continuously monitor endpoint activities (processes, network connections, file system changes, registry modifications)

+2. **Telemetry Collection**: Filebeat collects system logs and security events, while Logstash processes and enriches the data

+3. **Real-time Forwarding**: Processed security telemetry is forwarded in real-time to Elasticsearch for indexing and analysis

+4. **Data Visualization**: Kibana provides interactive dashboards for security analysts to monitor and analyze endpoint activities

+5. **Incident Management**: TheHive integration enables security teams to create, track, and manage security incidents based on detected threats

+### **Security and Scalability Features**
+- **SSH Remote Access**: Secure SSH connections for remote system administration and monitoring
+- **SSL/TLS Encryption**: All components communicate over encrypted channels using self-signed certificates
+- **Unique Endpoint Identification**: Each endpoint receives a unique UUID for tracking and management
+- **Modular Architecture**: Components can be deployed independently or as a complete stack
+- **Idempotent Deployment**: Ansible playbooks can be safely re-run without affecting existing configurations
+- **Multi-platform Support**: Native support for both Linux and Windows endpoint onboarding

+This architecture provides a complete, production-ready EDR backend infrastructure that enables organizations to deploy, monitor, and respond to security threats across distributed endpoint environments through a centralized, automated management system with secure remote access capabilities.

 ## System Requirements
 - **Minimum:** 2GB RAM, 2 CPUs
 - **OS:** Ubuntu (tested on 20.04/22.04)